 Around 60,000 Ontarians will be diagnosed with dementia this year-which will increase to 100,000 per year by 2035.
 Dementia will be among the defining societal challenges Ontario must face in the years and decades ahead, as prevalence and incidence set new highs with each passing year.

 We have no time to lose in challenging the status quo of dementia care in Ontario.
-The ODCA respectfully submits these seven recommendations for consideration in the province's 2023 Fall Economic Statement.
+The ODCA respectfully submits these seven recommendations for consideration in Budget 2024.